palantir/tslint/usage/cli/index.md

     The formatter to use to format the results of the linter before outputting it to stdout or the file passed in --out.
 The core formatters are prose (human readable), json (machine readable) and verbose. prose is the default if this option is not used.
+    Other built-in options include pmd, msbuild, and checkstyle.
 Additonal formatters can be added and used if the --formatters-dir option is set.

 --test: